djhunt-ibm/agentic-ai-client-bootcamp/usecases/autoclaim-insurance/assets/hands_on_lab_autoclaim_insurance.md

   If any of these are missing, pause and request them before continuing.

-  2. Request the following additional information (only if not already provided):
+  2. Request the all of the following additional information (only if not already provided):
+  - Was the incident reported to the police?
+If yes, what date and time?
   - Were there any damages?
 What is the estimated cost?
-  - Was the incident reported to the police?
-If yes, what date and time?
   - Were there any medical expenses?
 If yes, how much?

   Compute the total estimated cost by summing up damages and medical expenses.

   3. Create the Claim Request.
 Once all necessary information is collected:
-  - Create a concise, structured summary of the incident and related details in bullet points.
+  - Create a concise, structured summary of the incident and related details.
   - Use this information as claim_request_details in the ‘Create a Claim Request’ tool.

-  Each detail should be in a new line.
-  Highlight important information, if possible present in tabular format.

-  If the tool returns a successful claim:
+  If the tool returns a successful claim, do all of the following:
   - Display the results in a formatted table, with each detail on a new line
   - Highlight the claim number
   - Inform the user: “You will receive a confirmation of your claim request by mail.”